mid2SUPAERO/LaTOM/src/install.md

 * openmdao 2.7.1 +
 * dymos 0.13.0 +

-Additional dependencies to use the NLP solver IPOPT instead of SLSQP (recommended, required in most of the cases):
+### Additional packages to use the NLP solver IPOPT instead of SLSQP (recommended, required in most of the cases):

 * pyoptsparse
 * pyipopt
 * IPOPT 3.12.13

+## Installaton

+1. verify the required dependencies
+2. download the src folder
+3. do not modify the directory structure to maintain consistency with the defined relative paths
+4. run a simulation as described in [README.md](README.md)

 ## Notes